Beauty, Travel, Travel Tips

 This hairstyle is classy and elegant, or can also be roughed up a bit to look more casual or edgy (my preference!).
 I’ll often pull my hair up like this briefly if it’s windy and I’m missing a hair tie, or if I need to shower and don’t want to wash my hair.

 It takes a bit of practice to get it right, but once you have it down, you can accomplish this style in about thirty seconds.
-I find I have better success with this style on slightly dirty hair or with the use of hair texturizers, but if your hair naturally holds its shape well, you should be able to do this one anytime!
+I find I have better success with this style on slightly dirty hair or with the use of hair texturizers, but if your hair naturally holds its shape well, you should be able to do this anytime!
 Here’s how:

 FINAL THOUGHTS ON QUICK HAIRSTYLES FOR TRAVEL